5 reasons why commercial solar makes sense for businesses in 2023

 500 kW$2.10/W$1,050,000$735,000$220,500

-If you’re still concerned about how to pay for your business’s solar energy system after incentives, don’t worry: Most businesses don’t pay upfront for solar and there are many financing options available.
+If you’re still concerned about how to pay for your business’s solar energy system after incentives, don’t worry.
+Most businesses don’t pay upfront for solar because there are many financing options available.
 You can finance your system with a solar loan or choose a third-party ownership arrangement like a lease or power purchase agreement (PPA), though you won’t be eligible for the direct benefit of tax incentives if you don’t own your system.

 Based on the same EIA dataset, the average commercial property consumed about 69,540 kWh of electricity in 2021.
 Let’s assume your business installs a solar panel system that offsets 90% of this electricity consumption.
-Let’s also assume that your system’s production ratio (the ratio of its estimated energy output over time, in kWh, relative to its actual size, in W) is 1.4 (it typically ranges between 1.3 and 1.6 in the U.S., depending on your location).
+Let’s also assume that your system’s production ratio (the ratio of its estimated energy output over time, in kWh, relative to its actual size, in W) is 1.4 (it typically ranges between 1.1 and 1.7 in the U.S., depending on your location).

-System size (in Watts) = Annual consumption (569,540 kWh) * system offset (0.9) / production ratio (1.4)
+System size (in W) = Annual consumption (569,540 kWh) * system offset (0.9) / production ratio (1.4)

-This means that over 20 years, your business will save about $101,259 in electricity costs with solar:
+Over 20 years, your business will save about $101,259 in electricity costs with solar:

 20-year savings = 20-year electricity costs ($156,010) * system offset (0.9) - upfront solar energy system cost including incentives ($39,150)